YunoHost/doc/app_transmission.md

 ### What is  Transmission?

-Transmission is a download and share file software based on BitTorent protocol.
+Transmission is a share software based on BitTorrent protocol.
 * [Transmission web site](http://transmissionbt.com/)

 ### How to download completed files?

-If Transmission is installed on `/torrent/`, you could download your completed files to the following adress: https://votre-domaine.org/torrent/downloads/
+If Transmission is installed on `/torrent/`, you could download your completed files to the following adress: https://your-domain-name.org/torrent/downloads/

 ### Sending files towards server for seeding